 - The ProTerra standard was established in 2006 by FoodChain ID (previously Cert ID).
 The ProTerra Foundation became independent in 2012.
 Standard revisions are developed through a multi-stakeholder process with input from internal and external actors.1 - The Board of Directors is the main decisionmaking body, comprising four directors.
-Two of the current directors are also connected to FoodChain ID, which carries out the ProTerra audits.2 The Stakeholder Council has a strategic advisory role; it is composed of between three and nine members, with the current composition representing one soy producer, three feed companies, one food manufacturer and one food retailer.3 There are no NGOs represented on the board or stakeholder council. - ProTerra is not currently a member of the ISEAL Alliance.4
+Two of the current directors are also connected to FoodChain ID2, which carries out the ProTerra audits.3 The Stakeholder Council has a strategic advisory role; it is composed of between three and nine members, with the current composition representing only the industry.4 There are no NGOs represented on the board or stakeholder council. - ProTerra is not currently a member of the ISEAL Alliance.5